Spring 2022 Courses

 X-List: HIST, Medical Humanities, X-List: BIOL

 This course considers the global history of Yersinia pestis, the zoonotic bacterium (a microorganism causing disease in people and other animals) that causes plague.
-It adopts an interdisciplinary approach to both tease out macro- and micro-histories of the three pandemics associated with the pathogen––the Justinianic Plague, Black Death, and Third Pandemic––and also to pin down transitions in plague’s past––biological, cultural, and ecological––fundamental for understanding the bacterium’s inconstant pandemicity.
+It adopts an interdisciplinary approach to both tease out macro- and micro-histories of the three pandemics associated with the pathogen––the Justinianic Plague, Black Death, and Third Pandemic––and also to pin down transitions in the plague’s past––biological, cultural, and ecological––fundamental for understanding the bacterium’s inconstant pandemicity.
 Students will travel considerable time and space––the sixth century to the present, Alexandria to Buenos Aires––and draw on diverse sources––like Byzantine hagiography, the New York Times, and plague-victim teeth––to engage scholarly debates, unravel plague’s complexity, and assess plague’s impact.
 This class counts as IP credits for BGH majors, not Biology elective credits.

 HIST 431: Outer Space: Plato to Pluto, MW 9:30-10:45am –– Prof. David Collins

 Human beings, regardless of when and where, have looked to the skies and pondered, “what’s up there”.
 Answers and speculations have found their way into religious texts, scientific books, and the canon of world literature.
 Some reflections highlight the differences between the world above and the world we live in, others on connections and similarities.
 But from tide tables to horoscopes, a common conviction linking Antiquity to the present is that the world(s) above influences the world below.
-The subject of this seminar is ideas about and reflections upon what in the pre-modern West, from Greek Antiquity to early modern Europe (seventeenth century), has been variously called “outer space,” “the heavens,” “the celestial sphere”.
-An upper-level history seminar, there will be an emphasis on the analysis of primary materials, but the course is constructed to accommodate students with a variety of academic backgrounds and interests.
+The subject of this seminar is ideas about and reflections upon what in the pre-modern West, from Greek Antiquity to early modern Europe (seventeenth century), has been variously called “outer space,” “the heavens,” and “the celestial sphere”.
+In an upper-level history seminar, there will be an emphasis on the analysis of primary materials, but the course is constructed to accommodate students with a variety of academic backgrounds and interests.
 Thus, while a background in pre-modern western history will at times be an advantage, so too will basic knowledge in physics, theology, and literature.
 In this respect, the seminar will benefit from the variety of strengths and interests the students collaboratively bring to the table.
 Research papers will be required rather than examinations.

 INAF 243/JCIV 241: Kabbalah in its Contexts, TR 12:30-1:45pm –– Prof. Ori Soltes